zotamias/local-weather-app/README.md

 https://codepen.io/zotamias/full/qxvrwL/

-If the weather result does not show the current location (example: Shuzenji, JP), refresh the page again.
+-If the weather result does not show the current location (example: Shuzenji, JP), refresh the page again.

+-If the page is blank and has no results shown, the page is loading & will take some time to show the current weather condintions.